.....

 Bravington Extension.

-RCFG members are working on an extension to the Rokeby to Crossover Rail Trail.
+The extension is now complete and named 'The Rokeby Fauna Reserve, see the map above.
 This extension will take the trail from Rokeby along the old rail line easement towards the old station area of Bravington.
 It runs between Brandy Creek Road at Rokeby and Old Telegraph Road West.
-The project involves the re-establishment and upgrading of the entry to the trail at the Rokeby end.
+The project involved the re-establishment and upgrading of the entry to the trail at the Rokeby end and was completed with help from the Baw Baw Shire, Parks Victoria and Melbourne Water.

 Go to Rail Trails Australia Web site for information on trails Australia wide